jclo/vizu/README.md

   ```
   If this argument is omitted, the `Vizu Web Component` tag is not interpreted.

   * `el`: the third argument is the element in the DOM tree where the view is inserted.
-If it is omitted, the view is directly inserted in the `body`.
+If it is omitted, the view is directly inserted in the `body` as the first node.

 `Vizu.render()` returns the view object.
 This object allows the user to interact with the `Vizu Web Components` defining the `view`.
 The view object looks like:
 ```js